-Create your own shortcut collections by importing from a large public database of shortcuts (VSCode, Vim, IntelliJ, Gmail, Notion, Excel, etc.).
-Learn and practice exactly the shortcuts you need.
-KeyCombiner facilitates learning with advanced statistics and spaced repetition methods.
-Share your collections with friends or colleagues to establish common knowledge.
+KeyCombiner helps you learn exactly the keyboard shortcuts you need.
+Create your own shortcut collections by importing from a large public database of shortcuts (VSCode, Vim, IntelliJ, Gmail, Notion, Excel, etc.) and master them using interactive practice sessions, advanced statistics, and spaced repetition methods.

 KeyCombiner Desktop enables you to instantly look up all shortcuts that are in your collections plus those of the currently active application.

 KeyCombiner Desktop is the first and only application that brings this functionality to Windows and Linux.

 In addition to looking up keyboard shortcuts, you can just as well look up any text snippet that is hard to remember but needed often.
 People like to use this for Git commands, regex syntax, and even as an instantly available cheatsheet for programming language constructs.

 To trigger the lookup from anywhere, press Meta/Cmd+Alt+C. This default binding can be changed to your liking.

 KeyCombiner lets you practice any collection of shortcuts or text snippets.
 Get a taste using some common shortcuts.

 KeyCombiner makes it very easy to create a collection with all your shortcuts by importing them from public collections.